samparkewolfe/Sound_Control/README.txt

 	Make the minus number clearer like “NOT HERE”

 MODEL
 Buttons, buttons instead of X toggles.
-Hybrid regression-classifier for the granulator.

 NEW INSTRUMENTS